By Michael Holland –

 Bring me problems.
-Your leadership mantra challenge for 2017 should be Bring Me Problems.
+Your leadership mantra challenge for the rest of 2019 should be Bring Me Problems.
 We have so often heard the opposite phrase of don’t bring me problems, bring me solutions.
 We are too busy to solve all these problems and we want our employees to stand on their own, figure things out, be empowered, be efficient and make everything work.

 There’s a counterintuitive secret that the great leaders know: true empowerment comes from failure and we don’t let our employees fail near enough.